mixbytes/audits_public/solidity/PoA Consensus/audit_en.md

 *Client: maybe we need to add `require (msg.sender == tx.origin);` to the `VotingToManagerEmissionFunds._finalize` function?*

-I think it will be a little more reliable to require that msg.sender not be a contract.
+I think it will be a little more reliable to require that `msg.sender` not be a contract.

-*Client: as I understand, for this purpose it is possible to cause asm-function extcodesize(msg.sender), although its call will cost 700 Gas.
+*Client: as I understand, for this purpose it is possible to use asm-function `extcodesize(msg.sender)`, although its call will cost 700 Gas.
 Do you happen to know a cheaper solution to determine if the address belongs to an arbitrary contract?*

 We do not know.
 700 Gas is 30 times less than the fee for the Ether transfer.
 I think that it is acceptable.